Naku Dharuk The Bark Petitions : How the people of Yirrkala changed the course of Australian democracy - Clare Wright

 In this engaging narrative, Wright follows the story of petitions on bark created by the Yirrkala community in Arnhem Land in 1963, protesting bauxite mining on traditional lands.

-This is the story of a founding document in Australian democracy and the people who made it.
-It paints a vibrant picture of the profound and ancient culture of Australia's first peoples, in all its continuing vigour.
+Naku Dharuk is the story of a founding document in Australian democracy and the trailblazers who made it.
+It is also a pulsating picture of the ancient and enduring culture of Australia's first peoples.

-Clare Wright's groundbreaking Democracy Trilogy began with The Forgotten Rebels of Eureka (workers' rights) and continued with You Daughters of Freedom (women's rights).
-After a decade of research and community consultation, it concludes, fittingly, with a fascinating and compulsively readable account of a momentous but little-known episode in our shared political history.
+Clare Wright's Democracy Trilogy began with The Forgotten Rebels of Eureka and continued with You Daughters of Freedom.
+It concludes with this compulsively readable account of a momentous episode in our shared story.

 More in Australasian & Pacific History